nidzo732/NetWork/Documentation/source/InnerWorkings.rst

 Distribution
 ============
-If the waiters and items list of py:class:`MasterQueueHandler` are not empty it sends the first item from the items list to the first worker on the waiters list, the worker receives the item and puts it to an aprropriate queue in :py:data:`NetWork.queue.queues`, it the waiter is master dispatcher just puts the item on a local queue in :py:data:`NetWork.queue.queues`.
+If the waiters and items list of :py:class:`MasterQueueHandler` are not empty it sends the first item from the items list to the first worker on the waiters list, the worker receives the item and puts it to an aprropriate queue in :py:data:`NetWork.queue.queues`, it the waiter is master dispatcher just puts the item on a local queue in :py:data:`NetWork.queue.queues`.